 Friday: 1 Timothy 4:15,16

-Key Idea: To make progress spiritually we need to study God’s word diligently.
+Key Idea: To make progress in our spiritual lives we need to study God’s word diligently.

-Questions for Family Growth: How do we “meditate” on something?
+Questions for Family Growth: How do we “meditate” (v.15 NKJV) on something?
 Why is meditation on God’s word important?
-What does Paul mean when he says “give yourself entirely to them”?
-How do we “take heed” to ourselves?
+What does Paul mean when he says “give yourself entirely to them” (v.15 NKJV)?
+How do we “take heed” (v.16 NKJV) to ourselves?